stephenostermiller/stack-exchange-comment-templates/README.md

    - Only on specific sites (eg. stackoverflow.com)
    - Only for specific tags (eg. Java)
  - Filter comments by keyword
+ - Warnings about comment templates that are too long

 ## Variables